This image shows the five-year average variation of global surface temperatures in 2012.

 - The global temperature has risen 14 F (7.8 C) since 1880

 - The global Arctic ice minimum (the extent of sea ice in warm months) is decreasing by 13.3 percent each decade

 - Land ice is decreasing by 258 billion tons (234 million kilotons) each year

 - Due to melting ice, the sea level has risen by 0.12 inches (3.17 millimeters) per year

 How to address global warming

-Even individual efforts, such as lowering thermostats in winter and using energy-efficient light bulbs, will help to address global warming, but most climate researchers also stress the immediate need for large-scale, international policies to address the complex causes and effects of global warming.
+Even individual efforts, such as lowering thermostats in winter and using energy-efficient light bulbs, can help to address global warming.
+But most climate researchers also stress the immediate need for large-scale, international policies to address the complex causes and effects of global warming.

-For the latest information on the global warming and the greenhouse effect, visit:
+For the latest information on global warming and the greenhouse effect, visit: